Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Your business data.<br>
 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Any noun: person, place or thing.<br>

-Optimization:<br>
-&ensp;&ensp;Optimization is a Full Stack endeavor.<br>
-&ensp;&ensp;Optimization is finding the maxima of key performance metrics.<br>
-&ensp;&ensp;Optimization is the selection of a best element, with regard to some criterion, from some set of available alternatives.<br>
-&ensp;&ensp;A quote from Donald Knuth on Optimization:<br>
-&ensp;&ensp;&ensp;&ensp;"We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.<br>
-&ensp;&ensp;&ensp;&ensp;&nbsp;Yet we should not pass up our opportunities in that critical 3%."<br>

 Efficiency:<br>
 &ensp;&ensp;Efficiency is a Full Stack endeavor.<br>
 &ensp;&ensp;Efficiency is about doing more with less.<br>